 Work Smarter Not Harder: Motion Sensing Wall Switches

-In dirty-hand zones like garages and mudrooms, be proactive by removing the reason people have to reach for the light switch by installing motion-sensing switches like this well reviewed one on Amazon.
+In dirty-hand zones like garages and mudrooms, be proactive by removing the reason people have to reach for the light switch by installing motion-sensing switches like this well reviewed one at Amazon.

 To save yourself the labor of having to repeat this cleaning tutorial monthly, I highly recommend considering that this is a problem to permanently solve rather than perpetually clean.